Output

 Holds a collection of samples, stored internally into a

-is different from 1, weights and log-posterior (but not priors or likelihoods’ chi squared’s) are those of the tempered sample, obtained assuming a posterior raised to the power of1/temperature
+temperatureis different from 1, weights and log-posterior (but not priors or likelihoods’ chi squared’s) are those of the tempered sample, obtained assuming a posterior raised to the power of1/temperature.
+Functions returning statistics, e.g.cov(), will return the statistics of the original (untempered) posterior, unless indicated otherwise with a keyword argument.If

-, to ensure the cache has been dumped.
-If you really need to access the actual attributeself._data
+self.dataand notself._data, to ensure the cache has been dumped.
+If you really need to access the actual attributeself._datain a method, make sure to decorate it with@ensure_cache_dumped.- reset()

 Create/reset the DataFrame.